0

 Le Face.
 Photo: © Club des Sports de Val d’Isere.

-By ‘advanced’ I mean skiers who want to tackle steep pistes, and experiment on moguls and in the powder: but who aren’t skilled or experienced enough to go it alone on a big off-piste descent.
+By ‘advanced’ we mean skiers who want to tackle steep pistes, and experiment on moguls and in the powder: but who aren’t skilled or experienced enough to go it alone on a big off-piste descent.

 For them, the 3V does have some eye-popping inbound challenges – notably the chutes off the top of the Saulire into Courchevel and Meribel, the Grand Couloir and the Couloir Tournier.
 These are pretty hardcore runs though: very steep, often moguled and a chastening experience even for those who habitually ski blacks.

-So instead I’d plump for what many regard as the finest steep groomed piste in the Alps: Le Face, from the Rocher de Bellevarde down into Val d’Isere.
+So instead we’d plump for what many regard as the finest steep groomed piste in the Alps: Le Face, from the Rocher de Bellevarde down into Val d’Isere.
 It’s still a challenge, but crucially it’s a run most advanced skiers will want to go back and do again and again – rather than something to tick off, before quietly retiring to the nearest loo.

 The Skiing: Experts